fbpx

 Your trip will begin by departing your home city.

-From Lyon’s Fourvière Hill, enjoy views of the neo-Byzantine Basilique Notre-Dame de Fourvière.
-Walk the tree-lined streets of restored Old Lyon, where well-preserved Gothic and Renaissance mansions attest to the wealth of the city’s long-standing silk industry.
-Stroll through the ancient quarter of Saint-Jean and its narrow, covered pedestrian passageways, called traboules.
+On a panoramic city tour, stop at the top of Lyon’s Fourvière Hill to appreciate the breathtaking views.
+Then, stroll the tree-lined streets of restored Old Lyon, where well‑preserved Gothic and Renaissance mansions attest to the wealth of the city’s long-standing silk industry.
+Walk through the ancient quarter of Saint‑Jean and its narrow, covered pedestrian passageways, called traboules.
+Return to the ship for lunch and explore more of Lyon at leisure this afternoon.

-Day 9 Lyon / Return to home city
+Day 9 Arles / Disembark river boat / Marseille / Return to home city